 Michigan work injury lawyer explains how to maximize a workers’ comp settlement and to ensure the injured worker gets all the money they are entitled to receive.

 Employees who are hurt on-the-job are protected under Michigan law regardless of their fault.
 It covers all medical treatment without any copayments or deductibles being owed.
 It also pays for lost wages equivalent to 80% of an employee’s after-tax average weekly wage.
-But how do I maximize my workers’ comp settlement in Michigan if I want to go on my own?
+But how do I maximize my workers’ comp settlement if I want to go on my own?

 About a lump sum cash payment

 Insurance benefits from a work injury can be traded for a lump sum cash payment.
 This is called a “redemption” and it must be approved by a magistrate.
-In order to maximize your workers’ comp settlement in Michigan recommend hiring a lawyer who can develop the medical and vocational evidence, so the insurance carrier understands the value of a person’s work injury claim.
+In order to maximize your workers’ comp settlement we recommend hiring a lawyer who can develop the medical and vocational evidence, so the insurance carrier understands the value of a person’s work injury claim.

 The average settlement in 2020 was only $59,235.42.
 Most people are shocked to learn this fact because it does not seem like much money.
 This is especially true for someone who needs lifetime medical treatment and work restrictions.
 Many of our clients get more than average when the evidence supports ongoing medical care and work restrictions.

 Insurance companies pay settlements based upon their future exposure.
-To maximize a workers’ comp settlement in Michigan it is critical to have a plan showing what medical treatment will be needed in the future and how long you will be disabled from working.
+To maximize a workers’ comp settlement it is critical to have a plan showing what medical treatment will be needed in the future and how long you will be disabled from working.
 Here are some tips for developing medical and vocational evidence in a case.

-Medical evidence used to maximize a workers’ comp settlement in Michigan
+Medical evidence used to maximize a workers’ comp settlement

 Michigan workman’s comp law underwent dramatic changes in 2011.
 Insurance companies are now permitted to use post-injury wage earning capacity (PIWEC) to say an employee is only “partially disabled.”
 Insurance companies hire so-called “vocational experts” to prepare labor market surveys.
 This often results in a reduction of the weekly comp rate based upon jobs that might not even exist.
 The amount an insurance company must pay in wage loss benefits impacts how much it will pay for a settlement.

-In order to maximize a workers’ comp settlement in Michigan when the weekly compensation rate has been artificially reduced is to always challenge biased vocational opinions in court.
+In order to maximize a workers’ comp settlement when the weekly compensation rate has been artificially reduced is to always challenge biased vocational opinions in court.
 Make sure to do a good-faith job search so proof exists that nobody will hire you.

 Injured while on the job in Michigan?
 Contact our lawyers for a free consultation